Police sergeant jailed for 10 years for raping drunk woman

 When the victim asked if they had had sex, the judge said Lister “told the first of many lies” and said they had not, but had engaged in some sexual activity.

-Several months later the woman found out she was pregnant and “knew then that she had been raped,” the court heard.
+The woman found out she was pregnant several months later and “knew then that she had been raped,” the court heard.

 DNA tests later showed Lister was the child’s father, jurors were told.